Undergraduate Course Catalog 2010-2011

 PSYCH 702, 705, 710, 712, 713, 720, 722, 731, 733, 735, 737, 741A-D

 PSYC 702, 705, 755, 756, 758, 762, 763, 765, 771, 780, 783, 785, 791A-G, 793

-The Durham psychology major has slightly different requirements than those listed above.
-Students who plan to transfer to Durham should consult with their advisers.
+The Durham psychology major has slightly different requirements.
+Students who plan to transfer to Durham should consult with their adviser.